Opening

 Step 5: Create a “post-visibility nervous system routine” (10 minutes)

 This is the step most people skip, then they wonder why visibility feels draining.
+After you post, do something to signal safety to your body:- make a warm drink,

 - take a short walk,